Marrakech is a baffling labyrinth of hustle and bustle located within the shadows of the towering Atlas Mountains.

 5. Relish in the cultural and historic vibes.

-One of the most visited landmarks in Marrakech and hard to ignore from the call to prayers echoing throughout the main square, is the Koutoubia Mosque.
-Standing tall at 70m, as well as its cultural significance for the city, it boasts ornate architecture, which is also reflected throughout the city.
+One of the most visited landmarks in Marrakech and hard to ignore from the call to prayers echoing throughout the main square is the Koutoubia Mosque.
+Standing tall at 70m, its size represents its cultural significance for the city, as it boasts ornate architecture which is also reflected throughout the city.
 Sticking with the striking architectural theme, visit the Ben Youssef Medersa, once North Africa’s largest Quranic school.
 No longer in use but for 40 dirhams to wander around you get a feel for the magnificent learning space.
 If you have time in your day, also nearby is the museum of Marrakech.
 Next up, visit one of Marrakech’s most popular historical sites, the Saadian Tombs, walk around the beautiful enclosed garden with over 100 mosaic decorated graves lavishly decorated.